 Elevation: 11,309 ft

-Climbing and access information for this peak is found on Page 287 of the book.
-USGS Mackay
+Climbing and access information for this peak is on Page 287 of the book.

-There is reliable information that the highpoint is not at the benchmark.
-I have observed that it often happens that a summit BM is located at a good view point for the surveyors rather than the absolute high point.
+There is reliable information that the high point is not at the USGS benchmark.
+I have observed that it often happens that a summit benchmark is located at a good viewpoint for the surveyors rather than at the absolute high point.
 Thus, the true elevation of this peak is higher.
 Livingston Douglas made the following observation:

-“I climbed Wet Peak (11,309’) [page 287 of your book] on 7/17/16 when doing a climb of Hidden Peak (p.286), Wet Peak, and South Wet Peak (11,138’).
+“I climbed Wet Peak (11,309 feet) on 7/17/16 when doing a climb of Hidden Peak, Wet Peak and South Wet Peak (11,138 feet).
 I climbed Hidden Peak first, then did a ridge traverse over Wet Peak and continued on to South Wet Peak.
 The true summit of Wet Peak is at the NW end of the slanted summit plateau.
-Wet Benchmark (BM) is NOT the high point.
-The true summit of Wet Peak is approximately 250’ NW of Wet BM, which is shown on the Mackay quadrangle at 11,309’.
-My altimeter indicated that the true summit is 10’-20’ higher than Wet BM when I climbed the peak on 7/17/16.
+Wet Benchmark is NOT the high point.
+The true summit of Wet Peak is approximately 200 horizontal feet NW of Wet Benchmark, which is shown on the Mackay quadrangle at 11,309 feet.
+My altimeter indicated that the true summit is 10-20 feet higher than Wet Benchmark.
 The true summit is a gentle area of broken scree.
-The USGS BM is not on the true summit because the true summit has no boulders in which to secure a USGS BM.
-Typically, a large boulder is drilled and the BM is inserted into the drill hole and cemented into place.
-So the actual elevation of Wet Peak is 10’-20’ higher than the assumed 11,309’ figure.
+The USGS Benchmark is not on the true summit because the true summit has no boulders in which to secure a benchmark.
+Typically, a large boulder is drilled and the benchmark is inserted into the drill hole and cemented in place.
+So the actual elevation of Wet Peak is 10’-20’ higher than the assumed 11,309-foot figure.
 Visually, it is also obvious that the NW end of the summit plateau is the high point.“

 North Ridge, Class 3 by Livingston Douglas